GauravBHU23/EShop-E-Commerce-Web-App/ecommerce-frontend/README.md

 mvn spring-boot:run -Dspring-boot.run.profiles=dev
 ```

-The `dev` profile uses the in-memory H2 database, so Docker and MySQL are not required for local development.
+The `dev` profile now uses PostgreSQL by default, so make sure a local PostgreSQL instance is available or start the backend stack with Docker Compose.

 ### 4. Run the frontend